 1. House of Collections (Safnahusid)

-On the charming street of Hverfisgata Street stands the House of Collections, known in Icelandic as "Safnahúsið."
-This beautiful early 20th-century building is a landmark of downtown Reykjavik, and today, it’s part of the National Gallery of Iceland.
+On Hverfisgata Street stands the House of Collections, known in Icelandic as "Safnahúsið."
+This beautiful early 20th-century building is a downtown Reykjavik landmark and today forms part of the National Gallery of Iceland.

-The main exhibition is called Resistance, which focuses on sustainability and ethical questions.
-It connects art and science, and visitors are encouraged to think about their own experiences when looking at the artwork.
+Its main exhibition, Resistance, focuses on sustainability and ethical questions, connecting art and science and inviting visitors to reflect on their own experiences.

-The exhibition is spread over four floors, each with its own theme.
-A large staircase connects all the levels, and it’s best to start at the top and work your way down.
-It also includes interactive displays and games made for children, so it’s a good place to visit with family.
+The exhibition spreads over four themed floors connected by a large staircase, and it’s best to start at the top and work down.
+It also includes interactive displays and games for children, making it a good family stop.

 House of Collections Admission Fee